Cynthia-mbesa/alx-system_engineering-devops/0x02-shell_redirections/README.md

  task 17.
 I hate bins: Display all the lines in the file /etc/passwd that do not contain the pattern “bin”

+ task 18.
+Letters only please: Display all lines of the file /etc/ssh/sshd_config starting with a letter